livetrails/targetj/README.md

 Targets in TargetJ can be defined in two ways: declaratively or imperatively.

 The declarative approach offers a structured method for defining targets, as seen in the previous example.
 However, orchestrating multiple targets with varying speeds and timings can be challenging.
 For instance, tracking the completion of multiple targets to trigger a new set of targets is not easily done using only declarative targets.
-To address this, TargetJ provides the setTarget function, allowing you to define multiple targets from within a single declarative target.
+To address this, TargetJ provides the setTarget function, allowing you to define multiple imperative targets from within a single declarative target.
 Additionally, the onImperativeStep and onImperativeEnd callbacks, defined in the declarative target, enable you to track each step of the imperative targets or just their completion.

 By combining both declarative and imperative targets, you gain a powerful toolset for designing complex interactions.